vinc/vinc.cc/src/hardware/computers.html.md

 # Computers

 This page list the computers I used during my life.
 It's quite personal and might not be really useful to anyone else.
-I had no computers until I was around 10 years old and from then on I most often had more than one.

 **Status:** I'm gathering information to complement the hazy memories I have of the early days.
+I was around 10 years old when our family got its first computer.

 ### Epson PC AX Portable / Equity LT-256 (1990)